-First, to avoid traumatizing your hair, minimize combing, brushing, dyeing, perming, straightening, blow-drying, and styling so as to traumatize the hair as little as possible.
-Stop washing your hair every day.
-I know your hair won’t look great when it is dirty.
-You can gradually transition to washing 2 times a week.
+First, to avoid traumatizing your hair, minimize combing, brushing, dyeing, perming, straightening, blow-drying, and styling.
+Also, stop washing your hair every day.
+I know that your hair does not look good when it is dirty, but you can gradually transition to washing it twice a week.
 This is my latest achievement.
 At first, I started washing every other day and then switched to once in three days.
 Your hair will adapt.

-If you have to blow dry your hair, use cool air – not hot!
+If you must blow dry your hair, use cool air – not hot!
 Air drying is the best.
 I first wrap my head in a soft t-shirt to get water out and then let it air-dry.

 Wash your hair with lukewarm water

-Hot water has a higher pH and, therefore, is prone to open up the cuticles of the hair.
+Hot water has a higher pH and, therefore, is prone to open the hair’s cuticles.
 Some recommend rinsing with cold water to make your hair shiny.
-The reason for that is that when your hair cuticles close up, the hair looks smooth and shiny.
-Why do we need to open them up in the first place?
-Constantly opening and closing cuticles of the hair creates further damage.
+The reason for that is that when your hair cuticles close, the hair looks smooth and shiny.
+But why do we need to open them in the first place?
+Constant opening and closing of hair cuticles creates further damage.

 Wash your hair gently

 When you wash your hair, do not rub it vigorously, do not flip it back and forth, and do not tangle it.
-Leave the hair in one place and apply shampoo and conditioner gently.
+Leave the hair in one place and apply your shampoo and conditioner gently.
 It is probably best to use a shampoo without soap because soap is alkaline.
-You might have to resort to using a shampoo and conditioner are Supergreens by Pure Haven.
+By the way, my favorite shampoo and conditioner are Supergreens by Pure Haven.
 Besides being non-toxic and gentle, it also adds volume to my hair.
 To see what a recent user of Supergreens said, click here.

 Conclusion about hair loss causes